CumulusNetworks/docs/content/cumulus-netq-45/Monitor-Operations/Monitor-STP.md

 ---
-title: Spanning Tree Protocol
+title: STP
 author: NVIDIA
 weight: 900
 toc: 3
 ---

-Use the CLI to view the STP topology on a bridge or switch with the `netq show stp topology` command.
+Use the CLI to view the Spanning Tree Protocol (STP) topology on a bridge or switch with the `netq show stp topology` command.

 The syntax for the show command is: